NEU-Libraries/drs-toolkit-wp-plugin/README.md

 20. Go to Pages > Delete the 'Sample Page'.
 Go to Posts > Delete the 'Hello World'.

 ---
+If you would like breadcrumbs on single pages/posts (not drs items) that reflect hierarchy, simply drag and drop the pages in the wp-admin pages screen to nest.

+---
 Optional Steps for Updating

 1. Install [Composer](https://getcomposer.org) ([Install Directions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx))